WorldVoluntaryistOrganisation/Chrona/README.md

 **366 days** in leap years, aligned with astronomical events.

 Months:

 **13 months of 28 days**, each named to reflect natural cycles and universal themes.

 Special Days:

 Solstice Day: Marks the end of each year.

-Leap Solstice Day: Added every four years to synchronize with astronomical cycles.
+Leap Year Day: Added every four years to synchronize with astronomical cycles.

 ---